JoaoEmanoelConinch/Linux_Full_Set_BackEnd/README.md

 ### What will you install in this tutorial?
 * JDK / java 11;
-* Eclipse;
+* IntelliJ IDEA;

 #### JDK / java 11:
- 1. Update your systen using this comands:
+1. Update your systen using this comands: `you will need to do it all the time you want to install something...`
 ```
 $ sudo apt update upgrade
 ```